NHSDigital/mesh-api-specification/README.md

 ```

 #### Updating hooks
-You can install some pre-commit hooks to ensure you can't commit invalid spec changes by accident.
+Some pre-commit hooks are installed as part of the install command above to ensure you can't commit invalid spec changes by accident.
 These are also run
-in CI, but it's useful to run them locally too.
+in CI.

 ```
 $ make install-hooks